asiron/fincontracts-lib/README.md

 Fincontract: <fctId>
 Created for: <user_address>
 ```
 You can then use variable to `testFincontract` to view the contract.
-Furthemore, you can run `testFincontract.proposedOwner.eval()` to see the evaluation of the financial contract.
+Furthemore, you can run `testFincontract.rootDescription.eval` to see the evaluation of the financial contract.

 ### Development